LoveJustice/tinyhands/README.md

 Execute the `./manage.py test` command in the web container. eg. `docker-compose run web ./manage.py test`

 ## E2E/Karma Tests:
-    TBD

-#Installing the sanitized database
+    In Development

+# Installing Sanitized Test Data
-    - Currently there is a file called `sanitized-data.json` that contains a sanitized database, so use that.
-    - To import the file, run `docker run --rm web ./manage.py loaddata fixtures/sanitized-data.json`
+currently there is a file in the application/fixtures directory named `sanitized-data.json` that contains a sanitized database, so import that file by running `docker run web ./manage.py loaddata fixtures/sanitized-data.json`
-    - This is going to be updated soon to work with the feature Stan developed
+- The sanitized database has two accounts preconfigured for testing both of which have the password 'pass'
+   1. test_sup@example.com - is a super user account
+   2. test1 - is a user account

 # Manual Installation (deprecated)
 As of 15-May-2015, these instructions were verified on a clean, fully-updated, Ubuntu 14.04 installation.
 Both Server and Desktop editions of Ubuntu work.